guestlinelabs/onekey/README.md

 # onekey

-Utility to download translations from the [OneSky](https://www.oneskyapp.com/) and generate typed keys in Typescript for having typed translations.
+Utility to download translations from [OneSky](https://www.oneskyapp.com/) and generate typed keys in Typescript for having typed translations.

+## Installation
+`onekey` can be installed using npm:
+`npm i -g`

 ## Usage

-There is two main commands to use:
+There are two main commands to use: Fetch translations and Generate translation keys

 ### Fetch translations